GrahamDrive/cdh-tsat6/README.md

-## THIS FORK IS NO LONGER USED OR UPATED
+## THIS FORK IS NO LONGER USED OR UPDATED

 # cdh-tsat6
 Contains software for the TSAT6 (2020-2022) Command and Data Handling (CDH) board, which uses an STM32 microcontroller.